epiccoleman/advent_of_code_ex/notes.md

 # notes

+## day 19
+didn't feel like writing a bunch of parsing code after yesterday so I just transformed the rules in the input into proper elixir code with Vim.
+Brutish maybe, but hey.

+ugh. what a mess. thank god for recursive regex. that was the main trick, not even sure how i'd have tried to handle it if i hadn't seen some folks on reddit talking about recursive regex. thank god that elixir uses PCRE. thank god named captures are supported. thank god this puzzle is over. some of the ugliest code i've written thus far in this one.

 ## day 18
 Choosing to do this with leex and yecc probably didn't save me any effort, but it feels pretty cool.
 Couldn't have done it without these posts: